• Skip to primary navigation

 • Remove and allow to cool for 5 minutes in the cake tin.

-• Remove the cake tin and allow to cool fully.
+• Remove from the cake tin and allow to cool fully.

-• Slice and serve with a dollop of yogurt or whipped cream and you favorite hot beverage.
+• Slice and serve with a dollop of yogurt or whipped cream and your favorite hot beverage.

 • Enjoy!